Relintai/pandemonium_engine/README.md

 Currently my best idea is to have 2 sets of popups, and the user can decide whether to have multi window support or not by using the proper ones.
 Still trying to figure out a way to make this simpler.

+### TypedArray

+A new Variant type that stores an aray of elements of any single type.

+Should be optimized for storage.

+Should have a pooled variant.
+Likely it could be a constructor parameter.

+Even though I don't use semantic versioning anymore, it's a good candidate for 5.0.

+It only needs conversion to arrays.
+It needs a constructor that takes an array as input.

+### WebNodes

+Login node should support 2FA with email and TOTP.
+Maybe it could be a new UserLogin2FANode.
+2FA Login Options helper class maybe?
+2FALoginOptionSMTP -> SMTP module adds it, needs to be inherited from to access the SMTP Node.
+Maybe also do 2FALoginOptionSMTPAutoload -> Looks up the given autoload.

+Register needs to work with 2FA.
+Or 2FA Setup node?

+Not yet sure how to do it, so it's still simple.

+WebUserAdmin editor.

+### Git integration

+Maybe an extremely simple git integration could be added to the editor.

+Godot has something like this, but it's more like a VCS integration with a module that adds git support.

+This could be a lot simpler.
+A commit gui, and some simple history gui.
+Probably around a few hundred lines of code.

+If helper methods that are not yet available but needed are exposed would also allow for other vcs integrations even using addons.

+### WebSockets

+There are already ways to get the socket itself out from the web server, so websockets are already possible, but need a few demos to see it the current api is good enough for general use.
+If not add helpers as needed.

+### WebServer

+Maybe compression could be added.
+At least the algorithms that are already available in the engine.